INTRODUCTION TO THE ANALYSIS OF LONGITUDINAL DATA IN BIOLOGY using R

 Format

 The course is structured in modules over four days.
 Each day will include lectures with class discussions of key concepts and practical hands-on sessions with collaborative exercises where students will interact with the whole class and instructors to apply the acquired skills.
 After and during each exercise, results will be interpreted and discussed.
-At the end of the course, a Kahoot quiz will be taken together to recap and highlight the most important concepts covered, and there will be room to discuss specific research problems and questions from participants.
+At the end of the course, a quiz will be taken together to recap and highlight the most important concepts covered, and there will be room to discuss specific research problems and questions from participants.

 Target audience and assumed background